-At least having a mortgage is considered ‘good debt’, as it may be advantageous from a tax perspective (assuming you can still itemize your deductions after the near-doubling of the standard deduction starting in 2018 and scheduled to sunset in 2025).
+At least having a mortgage is considered ‘good debt’, as it may provide tax savings (assuming you can still itemize your deductions after the near-doubling of the standard deduction starting in 2018 and scheduled to sunset in 2025).
 Taking on debt for other goals, like paying for college or lifestyle expenses such as a wedding, travel, or car, may offer no tax benefit at all.

 Depending on your goals and life stage, it may be advantageous to increase your financial flexibility by over-weighting to cash during certain periods.
-If you need to reduce your retirement contributions for a time, set a date to restore or increase your contributions so the extra cash isn’t inadvertently spent on lifestyle expenses once your goal is met.
+If you need to reduce your retirement contributions for a time, set a date to restore or increase your contributions so the extra cash isn’t inadvertently spent on lifestyle expenses.